viniciuspc/architecture-tests/README.md

 	- To use the "nameOrig" column remove the --location "dest" argument.
 	- The --enrichment-host specifies the ip of the running redis instance for enrichment data.

-4. Populate Mock rules cache by runing `MSET` command against the redis server, specifing the origin countries from which transaction will be considered fraud, example:
+5. Populate Mock rules cache by runing `MSET` command against the redis server, specifing the origin countries from which transaction will be considered fraud, example:

 ```
 MSET  "Guinea" "Fraud" "Poland" "Fraud" "Guyana" "Fraud" "Sri Lanka" "Fraud" "Hungry" "Fraud" "Ireland" "Fraud" "United States Minor Outlying Islands" "Fraud" "Taiwan, Province of China" "Fraud" "St. Pierre and Miquelon" "Fraud" "Congo" "Fraud"
 ```

-5. Run the experiment by, sending the `TransactionProcesser.jar` to the apache flink webapp and using the following arguments:
+6. Run the experiment by, on the apache flink webapp using `pt.archifeed.flink.TransactionProcesser` as entry-point and with the following arguments:

 ```
 --transactions-host "172.18.0.6" --decisions-rules-host "172.18.0.5" --enrichment-host "172.18.0.4" --secret "h.uzZJ$j3S^jHV" --AES "128" --file-path "/opt/flink/files/200k.csv" --model-file-path "/opt/flink/files/randomForest.model"